chaijs/sinon-chai/README.md

 chai.use(sinonChai);
 ```

-You can of course put this code in a common test fixture file; for an example using [Mocha][], see
+You can of course put this code in a common test fixture file; for an example using [Mocha](https://visionmedia.github.io/expresso/), see
 [the Sinon–Chai tests themselves][fixturedemo].

 ### AMD